 ManorCare Well Known but for Many of the Wrong Reasons

 ManorCare is no stranger to the nursing home abuse and neglect attorneys of Levin & Perconti.
 In addition to financial issues, the chain has frequently faced lawsuits over allegations of abuse and neglect at their facilities.
 In 2011, a jury awarded the family of a deceased victim $91.5 million in compensatory and punitive damages against the nursing home.

 In recent years, our firm has successfully handled numerous cases against ManorCare nursing homes and has secured verdicts and settlements against ManorCare for our clients, including a $2.9 million verdict.
-Our attorneys are experts at working with victims and their loved ones to seek justice for horrific incidents that have occurred in Chicago nursing homes as well as in facilities throughout Illinois.
+Our attorneys are highly skilled in working with victims and their loved ones to seek justice for horrific incidents that have occurred in Chicago nursing homes as well as in facilities throughout Illinois.